2020 Danish mink cull: Political consequences

-Due to the Mink Commission's report of 30 June containing criticism against Frederiksen and Jensen, on 5 June, a majority in the Folketing consisting of Socialdemokratiet (their own party), Radikale Venstre, Socialistisk Folkeparti, and Enhedslisten conferred on the two a so-called nose (næse) for their role in the case.
+Due to the Mink Commission's report of 30 June containing criticism against Frederiksen and Jensen, on 5 June, a majority in the Folketing consisting of Socialdemokratiet (their own party), Radikale Venstre, Socialistisk Folkeparti, and Enhedslisten censured the two for their role in the case.
 The majority stated e.g. that the PM during the case had "behaved very objectionable, and the majority expresses a severe criticism of the Prime Minister".

 Immediately after the Mink Commission had submitted its report, a majority of the Inquiry Committee (Note: After number of seat per 1 June 2022: Socialdemokratiet (49), Radikale Venstre (14), Socialistisk Folkeparti (15), and Enhedslisten (13).) announced that, after careful consideration, they had found no reason to bring charges before the Supreme Court (Rigsretten).

 A minority in the Committee (Note: After number of seat per 1 June 2022: Venstre (39), Det Konservative Folkeparti (13), Dansk Folkeparti (6), Nye Borgerlige (4), Liberal Alliance (3), and Frie Grønne (3).) referred to the commission's lack of competence to legally assess the responsibility of ministers, which is why the commission "has not carried out an assessment of whether, among other things, there is gross negligence among the criticised ministers, including Prime Minister Mette Frederiksen and Minister of the Environment and Food Mogens Jensen", whereupon the minority concluded that "the only right thing is for the Folketing to have an impartial lawyer's assessment of the commission's report".

 Despite the Radikale Venstre party being a part of the majority in the Inquiry Committee against setting up of a lawyer investigation, the party announced as a political consequence that if Frederiksen did not call a general election at the latest by the opening of the Folketing on 4 October, the party would overthrow the government by a vote of no confidence.
 (Note: Due to the Folketing's rules of procedure this could practically only happen after the opening of the Folketing on 6 October, why Radikale Venstre postponed the deadline.)
 Referencing to the parliamentary majority for the election, Frederiksen announced on 5 October that she had recommended Queen Margrethe II to hold the election on Tuesday 1 November 2022.